naszhu/multiplecue-RTfit/model/MIXTURE_MODEL_ANALYSIS.md

    - Visual inspection of residuals
    - Cross-validation

-4. **Use the improved plots**: The updated plotting function will now show:
+4. **Use the improved plots**: The updated plotting function now shows:
    - Separate express and LBA components
-   - Warning when express component collapses
+   - Warning when express component collapses (p_exp ≈ 0)
+   - Warning when express component is too small/close to create visible bimodality
+   - Vertical lines at component peak locations
+   - Component separation diagnostics
    - Mixture parameters in the title

 ## Next Steps